-- The CXFS GUI when it is connected to a CXFS administration node (a node that has the cluster\admin software package installed) - cxfs\admin (you must logged in as root on a host that has permission to access the CXFS cluster database)
+- The CXFS GUI when it is connected to a server-capable administration node (a node that has the cluster_admin software package installed) - cxfs_admin (you must logged in as root on a host that has permission to access the CXFS cluster database)

-You must run administration commands on a CXFS administration node; you run the cxfs\info status command on a client-only node.
+You must run administration commands on a server-capable administration node; you run the cxfs_info status command on a client-only node.

 - Monitor log files.
-See "Status in Log Files" on page 400 - Use the GUI or the tail command to view the end of the system log file: - IRIX: /var/adm/SYSLOG - SGI ProPack: /var/log/messages - Keep continuous watch on the state of a cluster using the GUI view area, the clconf\info -e command, or the following cxfs\admin command:
+See "Status in Log Files" on page 342. - Use the CXFS GUI or the tail command to view the end of the /var/log/messages system log file on a server-capable administration node.
+(You can also view the system log file on client-only nodes.) - Keep continuous watch on the state of a cluster using the GUI view area or the following cxfs_admin command:

+'''

-cxfs\admin -i clustername -r -c "status interval=seconds"
+cxfs_admin -i clustername -r -c "status interval=seconds"

+'''

-- Query the status of an individual node or cluster using the CXFS GUI or cxfs\admin. - Manually test the filesystems with the ls command. - Monitor the system with Performance Co-Pilot.
+- Query the status of an individual node or cluster using the GUI or cxfs_admin. - Manually test the filesystems with the 1s command. - Monitor the system with Performance Co-Pilot.
 You can use Performance Co-Pilot to monitor the read/write throughput and I/O load distribution across all disks and for all nodes in the cluster.
 The activity can be visualized, used to generate alarms, or archived for later analysis.
 You can also monitor XVM statistics.
-See the Performance Co-Pilot for IA-64 Linux User's and Administrator's Guide, Performance Co-Pilot for IRIX Advanced User's and Administrator's Guide, the Performance Co-Pilot Programmer's Guide, and the dkvis, pmie, pmieconf, and pmlogger man pages.
+See the following: - Performance Co-Pilot for Linux User's and Administrator's Guide - Performance Co-Pilot for Linux Programmer's Guide - dkvis(1), pmie(1), pmieconf(1), and pmlogger(1) man pages

 Note: You must manually install the XVM statistics for the Performance Co-Pilot package; it is not installed by default.
-See Chapter 6, "IRIX CXFS Installation" on page 101.